-- (o) On the City of Detroit's website, it must publish a page listing the members of the Board of Review, the date that each Board member's term began and expires, the number of terms that each member has served, the elected representatives that voted to appoint the member to the Board, the Board member's resume, and the Board member's direct City of Detroit email address.
-The page must also include a brief description of the Board of Review's duties. - (p) The Board of Review hearings must conform with the following requirements: - (1) The Board of Review must schedule every individual that files an appeal a hearing before the Board. - (2) If time allows, the Board of Review must conduct its deliberations and make a determination during the hearing. - (3) If a hearing ends early and the parties for another hearing are present, the Board may hear that case. - (4) If an individual's hearing has not been called within one hour of their scheduled hearing time, the Board must allow the individual the opportunity to schedule their hearing at a different time, unless no additional times are available. - (5) Both outside the Board of Review hearing room and on the Board of Review's website it must post a list of the order in which the Board will call cases that day.
-At least every 30 minutes, the Board of Review must update the list to indicate which cases the Board of Review has already heard and what cases it will likely call in the next 30 minutes.
+(o) The Board of Review page on the City of Detroit's website must include a brief description of the Board of Review's duties, list the members of the Board of Review, the date that each Board member's term began and expires, the number of terms that each member has served, the elected representatives that voted to appoint the member to the Board, the Board member's resume, and the Board member's direct City of Detroit email address.

+(p) The Board of Review hearings must conform with the following requirements:

+(1) The Board of Review must schedule every individual that files an appeal a hearing before the Board;

+(2) If time allows, the Board of Review must conduct its deliberations and make a determination during the hearing:

+(3) If a hearing ends early and the parties for another hearing are present, the Board may hear that case;

+(4) If an individual's hearing has not been called within one hour of their scheduled hearing time, the Board must allow the individual the opportunity to schedule their hearing at a different time, unless no additional times are available; and has already heard and what cases it will likely call in the next 30 minutes.

+(5) Both outside the Board of Review hearing room and on the Board of Review's website it must post a list of the order in which the Board will call cases that day.
+At least every 30 minutes, the Board of Review must up date the list to indicate which cases the Board of Review